Kadhal Sadugudu

 Kadhal Sadugudu is a 2003 Indian Tamil-language romantic comedy drama film written and directed by V. Z. Durai and produced by S. S. Chakravarthy.
 The film stars Vikram, Priyanka Trivedi, Prakash Raj, and Vivek.
 The music was composed by Deva with cinematography by M. S. Prabhu and editing by Suresh Urs.
 The film was released on 13 April 2003.
-The film's title is based on a song from Alaipayuthey (2000).
+The film's title is based on a song from Alai Payuthey (2000).

 Plot

 Chithambaram is an important man in his village.
 He is adamant and always sticks to his decisions.
 When the temple festival starts, Chithambaram's daughter Kausalya goes to her grandfather's house to celebrate.
 There, she meets Suresh, and they fall in love.
 Chithambaram gets into many conflicts with Suresh, not even knowing who he is.
 Everything Suresh does is unintentional, but Chithambaram does not realise this.
 Therefore, Chithambaram ends up with a very negative opinion of Suresh.
 One day, everyone in Kausalya's grandfather's home finds out that Suresh and Kausalya are in love, unbeknownst to Chithambaram.
 On seeing this, they try to get Chithambaram to agree to the wedding.
 Chithambaram, however, stubbornly sticks to his decision that the marriage should not take place.

 Suresh asks Chithambaram what would make him happy, and Chithambaram says that he would be happy if Suresh dies.
 Realizing that arguing further would be futile, Suresh decides to go back to Madras.
 Meanwhile, Ilavarasu gets attracted towards Kausalya's physique and begins molesting her.
 She somehow manages to escape and reports it to her father, but she feels that she is insecure and needs a companion.
 Kausalya tries to join Suresh at the railway station to go with him, but Suresh refuses, saying that if he marries her, it will be with her father's permission.
 At that time, Chithambaram arrived at the station to prevent his daughter from eloping with Suresh.
 He hears this conversation and finally decides to accept Suresh as his daughter's love, and Suresh agrees.